-Here's why OHIO's Physics & Astronomy Program is among the Best in the World
+Why OHIO's Physics & Astronomy Program is Among the Best in the World

 The Physics & Astronomy Department at Ohio University provides students — both graduate and undergraduate students — the opportunity to engage in world-class research in areas ranging from nuclear astrophysics to quantum materials.

 Physics & Astronomy faculty have built a solid research infrastructure over the years, with strong support from external agencies, averaging $3.6M per year.

 Each year, faculty publish on average 140 research articles and receive more than 10,000 citations.